-5 Things you Should Know About Visiting Morocco with Kids
+5 Things You Should Know About Visiting Morocco With Kids

 Thinking of travelling to Morocco with kids?
-The burning question many people have about Morocco and is whether it is safe for families and we can understand why.
+The burning question many people have about Morocco is whether it is safe for families and we can understand why.

-Maybe it was the beautiful Moorish architecture with those amazing doors (seen plastered all over Instagram) or the surprising contrast of the busy cities to the perfectly peaceful countryside.
+Maybe it was the beautiful Moorish architecture with those amazing doors or the surprising contrast of the busy cities to the perfectly peaceful countryside.

-We try to visit different parts of the country each time we go and on our last visit, we took the kids on a road trip to the Atlas mountains.
+We try to visit different parts of Morocco each time we go and on our last visit, we took the kids on a week long trip to Morocco.

 This post contains affiliate links.
 If you purchase something through them, we may earn a small commission but this will be at no extra cost to you.

 If ever you are unsure about travelling to Morocco for the first time and would like a little guidance, you always have the option of booking a reputable Moroccan tour.

 If you’ve decided to travel to Morocco under your own steam, there are just a few basic things you need to consider.
 These are the kind of things you need to consider when travelling anywhere with a family, not just Morocco.

 In terms of how safe is Morocco to travel to at any particular point in time, we always recommend checking the government advice before travelling.